 An international workshop on Legal Tools for Private Land Conservation took place in Rovaniemi Finland from June 13th-15th.
 Organized by the European Land Conservation Network (ELCN) and hosted by the Lapland ELY Center, the meeting took place at the Arktikum, a beautiful science center and museum providing comprehensive information and exhibits on northern Finland's history, culture and environment.
 Attended by 29 representatives from 15 countries, the workshop was the first of three that will be organized by ELCN as part of the LIFE preparatory project "Development of a European Private Land Conservation Network".
 Other workshops on incentives for private land conservation and on cooperation will take place in Madrid, Spain in November 2019 and in Romania in May 2018.

 The Rovaniemi workshop was organized to explore the question of how private land conservation can be implemented under existing EU and national legislation and how new instruments could be legally codified in the future.
-The workshop sought to investigate the potential and risks of
+The workshop sought to investigate the potential and risks of such new legal tools with a focus on conservation, property, tax and charitable law.

 The workshop was organized around two major topics: the first was conservation easements, featuring presentations and discussions on the use of easements (or easement-like instruments) in the United States, Catalonia, France, Scandinavia and the Baltic States.
 The use of conservation easements in the US has been extensive and has had tremendous impact over many decades on land conservation.
 However, US-style conservation easements face challenges when transferred into the legal, land use, cultural and financial context of most countries in Europe.
 More relevant examples of conservation easement-type legal instruments have been developed in Catalonia and France and these tools and their potential applicability to other jurisdictions were also explored at the workshop.